Marli Jakubisin, the spouse of a Marine, has been caring for her injured husband for more than four years.

 Up to five full scholarships will be awarded for the 2017-2018 academic year to volunteer caregivers of recovering service members.
 The volunteer must enroll or be enrolled in a degree or certificate program in UMUC’s undergraduate or graduate school.

 The scholarship covers tuition and fees.
-The application deadine is Feb.
-28.
+The application deadline is March 15.

 - Applicant must be serving or has served as a volunteer caregiver (DoD non-medical attendant, spouse, parent, step-parent, sibling, step-sibling, fiancee) of a service member or veteran with a disabling wound, injury or illness, which occurred while on active duty.